PITTONKATONK EDUCATION PROGRAM (PEP!)

 - Performance experience

-- Build student musical and emotional confidence
+- Increased student musical and emotional confidence

-- Increase in student attendance in school Increase music vocabulary of the students
+- Increased student school attendance in school

 - Experienced dynamic performances from around the world